Skip to contents

 Algorithms

-Two algorithms are currently available, the simple (though inefficient) bisection method, and a method that makes use of the estimated crude power curve.
+Three algorithms are currently available, the simple (though sometimes inefficient) bisection method, a method that makes use of the estimated crude power curve, and probabilistic bisection algorithm (Waeber et al., 2013; see Chalmers, 2024, for applying this algorithm to power analysis).

 Unlike typical root-finding problems, the prediction of the level of power is stochastic.
 Moreover, the computational cost is high when Monte Carlo or bootstrap confidence intervals are used to do a test because the estimation of the power for one single value of x can sometimes take one minute or longer.
-Therefore, in addition to the simple bisection method, a method, named power curve method, was also specifically developed for this scenario.
+Therefore, in addition to the simple bisection method, two methods, named power curve method (which belongs to the family of surrogate function approximation method reviewed in Chalmers, 2024) and probabilistic bisection method (Chalmers, 2024; Waeber et al., 2013) were also developed for this scenario.

 Bisection Method

-This method, algorithm = "bisection", basically starts with an interval that probably encloses the value of x that meets the goal, and then successively narrows this interval.
-The mid-point of this interval is used as the estimate.
+This method (called informat bisection in Chalmers, 2024), enabled by algorithm = "bisection", basically starts with an interval that probably encloses the value of x that meets the goal, and then successively narrows this interval.
+A point inside this interval, usually the mid-point but can also be approximated by another method (e.g., the power curve method), is used as the estimate.
 Though simple, there are cases in which it can be slow.
-Nevertheless, preliminary examination suggests that this method is good enough for common scenarios.
-Therefore, this method is the default algorithm when x is n.
+Nevertheless, preliminary examination suggests that this method is good enough for scenarios in which only an approximate sample size or range of sample sizes is needed.

 Power Curve Method

-This method, algorithm = "power_curve", starts with a crude power curve based on a few points.
+This method (belongs to the surrogate function approximation family reviewed in Chalmers, 2024), enabled by algorithm = "power_curve", starts with a crude power curve based on a few points.
 This tentative model is then used to suggest the values to examine in the next iteration.
-The form, not just the parameters, of the model can change across iterations, as more and more data points are available.
+Unlike some other implementations of this family of methods, the form, not just the parameters, of the model can change across iterations, as more and more data points are available.

-The technical internal workflow of this method implemented in x_from_power() can be found in this page: https://sfcheung.github.io/power4mome/articles/x_from_power_workflow.html.
+The internal workflow of this method implemented in x_from_power() can be found in this technical vignette: https://sfcheung.github.io/power4mome/articles/x_from_power_workflow.html.

 Examples